Skip to main content

 If you’ve been impacted by the OCCU data breach, contact The Lyon Firm to consider filing a claim or joining a data breach class action lawsuit to seek compensation for your losses.
 Our legal team represents plaintiffs in California and all fifty states.

-Our privacy attorneys are currently involved in numerous data privacy cases nationwide, and we believe very strongly that any entity that collects and stores personal data has a duty protect it to the best of their ability.
+Our privacy attorneys are currently involved in numerous data privacy cases nationwide, and we believe very strongly that any entity that collects and stores personal data has a duty to protect it to the best of their ability.
 If they are negligent and data is stolen, consumers may take legal action.